john-itcsolutions/cheirrs/README.md

 _________________________________________________________________

-## Set up Cross-Model Referenced "offer" for apps on other models to access PostgreSQL solo installation on this controller called 'uk8s', within this cmr-model called 'smart-web'.
+## Set up Cross-Model Referenced "offer" for apps on other models to access PostgreSQL solo installation on this controller called 'localhost-localhost', within this cmr-model called 'smart-web'.

-`juju switch smart-web`
+`juju switch house`

 `juju offer postgresql:db`